 But if it dies, it bears much fruit.
-So the hour is the hour of his death, and his death is the moment of his glory, and his death is going to be very fruitful.
+So this hour he talks about is the hour of his death.
+And his death is the moment of his glory.

-[21:56] We learn a bit more from the beginning of chapter 13.
-John writes this in verse 1.
-Now, before the feast of the Passover, when Jesus knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end.
+And his death, he says, is going to be very fruitful.
+We learn a bit more about this from the beginning of chapter 13, where John writes, Now, before the feast of Passover, when Jesus knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end.

-So the hour is not only his death, it's also his departure from this world to go to the Father who had sent him. then in chapter 17, verse 1, Jesus is praying to God the Father, and he says to him, Father, the hour has come.
+So the hour is not only his death, but also his departure from this world to go to the Father who had sent him.
+Then in chapter 17, verse 1, Jesus prays to God the Father, and he says, Father, the hour has come.

-Glorify your Son, that the Son may glorify you.
-And then he says a verse or two later, I glorified you on earth, having accomplished the work that you gave me to do.
+[21:55] Glorify your Son, that the Son may glorify you.
+And then he says a moment later, I glorified you on earth, having accomplished the work that you gave me to do.

-Notice that phrase, having accomplished the work. the great hour is the hour at which the work is accomplished or finished.
-Now that prayer was spoken on the Thursday evening, just a few hours before the crucifixion.
+Now, just notice that phrase, having accomplished the work.
+The great hour is the hour at which the work is finished or accomplished.
+Now, that prayer was spoken on the Thursday evening, just a few hours before the crucifixion.

-The work was not going to be finally completed until mid afternoon on the Friday, when Jesus actually died.
-But so certain is he of carrying it through, that he's able to say on the Thursday evening that he has already accomplished or finished the work given to him by the Father.
+The work wasn't going to be finally completed until mid-afternoon on the Friday when Jesus actually died.
+But so certain is Jesus of carrying it through that he's able to say on the Thursday evening that he has already accomplished or completed the work given to him by his Father.

-[23:21] Father.
-And it's rather wonderful to see throughout John's gospel how John portrays Jesus' purposeful, steady approach to the cross.
+And it's rather wonderful to see throughout John's Gospel how John portrays Jesus' purposeful, steady approach to the cross.

 His work, his mission, was not going to be completed until he had laid down his life.
-And the laying down of his life is a purposeful, intentional act over which he had full control.
+And the laying down of his life is a purposeful, intentional act over which Jesus had full control.

-Yes, he had full control over his death.
-And that's not the way in which death normally comes to a human being.
+[23:06] He had full control over his death.
+Now, that's not normally the way that death comes to a human being.
 The normal thing is that death overtakes us and we're powerless to resist it.

-You and I cannot decide whether we're going to die in July or October or in this year or that year.
-But Jesus purposefully laid down his life at the time of his own decision.
+You and I can't decide whether we're going to die in October or January or this year or next year.
+But Jesus purposefully laid down his life at the time of his own decision, at the annual Passover sacrifice, because he was the Passover lamb, destined to take away the sin of the world.

-And that was at the annual Passover sacrifice because he knew that he was the Passover Lamb. it was all purposeful on his part.
+It was all entirely purposeful on his part.
 How do we know this?

-[24:25] Well, listen to what he says in John chapter 10.
+Well, listen to what he says in John chapter 10.
 I am the good shepherd.
 The good shepherd lays down his life for the sheep.

-And a few verses later in chapter 10 he says this, no one takes my life from me, but I lay it down of my own accord.
+And a few verses later, he says this.
+No one takes my life from me, but I lay it down of my own accord.
 I have authority to lay it down and I have authority to take it up again.

 You see, his death didn't just happen to him.
 It was he who organized everything about it.

-It appeared to be happening to him, but it was he who was causing it to happen in the way that it did.
-So let's come back to chapter 19 and verse 28.
+It appeared to be happening to him, but it was he who was causing it to happen.

+[24:22] Well, let's come back to our chapter 19 and verse 28.
 At this point, Jesus is just about to die.
-Look at the words with me.
+So look at the words with me.

 Verse 28.
 After this, Jesus, knowing that all was now finished, said to fulfill the scripture, I thirst.